When #38 is not running, or as an alternative to #38:

 When you use the web interface, you can simply choose a bus or max line, then choose a stop by cross-street location rather than Stop ID.
 Once the page comes up, the Stop ID and arrival time is displayed.
 You can bookmark that page for future reference, and/or note the Stop ID for use with your cell phone.

-I use Transit Tracker at home in the morning via the TriMet website to gauge how soon I need to leave the house.
-Likewise from my office computer to see how much time I have to catch a homeward bus.. rush or stroll?
+Commuters can use Transit Tracker at home in the morning via the TriMet website to gauge how soon they need to leave the house.
+Likewise from an office computer, one can see how much time there is to catch that homeward bus.. rush or stroll?

 More recently, many apps such as PDX Bus are available for iPhone and Android smart phones.
 The apps vary in what they provide - arrival times, trip planning, countdown alarms, etc. Trimet has a whole page of them on their website.